Bitwise operations on natural numbers

 Future work

-There is another way to express bitwise properties of natural number: digits 2
+There is another way to express bitwise properties of natural number: digits 2.
+The two ways

 should be connected.